Uberspace/lab/source/guide_nextcloud.rst

 ::

  #!/usr/bin/env bash
- # Updater automatically works in maintenance:mode
+ ## Updater automatically works in maintenance:mode.
+ ## Use the Uberspace backup system for files and database if you need to roll back.
+ ## The Nextcloud updater creates backups only to safe base and app code data and config files
+ ## so it takes ressources you might need for your productive data.
+ ## Deactivate NC-updater Backups with --no-backup (works from 19.0.4, 18.0.10 and 17.0.10)
- php ~/html/updater/updater.phar --no-interaction
+ php ~/html/updater/updater.phar -vv --no-backup --no-interaction

- # re-enable maintenance mode for occ commands
+ ## re-enable maintenance mode for occ commands
  php ~/html/occ maintenance:mode --on

- ## database optimizations
+ ## database optimisations
+ ## The following command works from Nextcloud 20.
+ ## remove '#' so it is working
+ #php ~/html/occ db:add-missing-primary-keys --no-interaction
  ## The following command works from Nextcloud 19.
  ## remove '#' so it is working
- #php ~/html/occ db:add-missing-columns
+ #php ~/html/occ db:add-missing-columns --no-interaction
- php ~/html/occ db:add-missing-indices
+ php ~/html/occ db:add-missing-indices --no-interaction
- php ~/html/occ db:convert-filecache-bigint
+ php ~/html/occ db:convert-filecache-bigint --no-interaction

  php ~/html/occ app:update --all
  php ~/html/occ maintenance:mode --off